dyozie/pivotal-hd-docs/content/getting-started/setting-development.md

 </configuration>
 ```

-Note: Make sure NAMENODE_SERVER and RESOURCE_MANAGER is replaced by host names where namenode and resourcemanager are deployed.
-Check greenplum documentation to get these values.
+Note: Make sure NAMENODE_SERVER and RESOURCE_MANAGER are replaced by host names where namenode and resourcemanager are deployed.
+Check Greenplum documentation to get these values.

 ####Create and upload the input to HDFS
 Create a sample file `sample.txt` with the following content: